usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 	- The CSP SHALL NOT ask a KBV question that effectively answers any future KBV question in a single session.

-	- The CSP SHALL NOT use data in KBV questions that does not change regularly over a period of time.
+	- The CSP SHALL NOT use KBV questions whose answers do not change regularly over a period of time.

 	- The CSP SHALL ensure that any KBV approach does not reveal PII that the applicant has not already provided.